 As the year winds down to a close, now is an excellent time to look at your annual home maintenance checklist to see which items still need attention.
 One task that should be on that list each year is garage door maintenance.
 The Wisconsin winter can cause numerous garage door problems because metal parts that operate the door shrink and break.
 The tracks warp, causing the door to struggle to open and close.
 Gaps in the seals allow cold air into the home, increasing your heating energy costs.
-But regular maintenance prevents untimely and costly repairs.
-The professionals at Joe Wilde Company are ready to perform an annual tune-up on your garage door.
+But regular maintenance prevents untimely and costly repairs, and you might be wondering how to tune up your garage door.
+We recommend leaving that to the professionals, and the professionals at Joe Wilde Company are ready to perform an annual tune-up on your garage door.
 Here is what to expect from the service call.

 Examine the Door

 A garage door tune-up involves a visual inspection of all the working parts of your door system.
 A skilled technician begins by examining the garage door’s appearance, looking for chips and scratches, peeling paint, and rust spots that should be repaired before they spread or cause significant damage to the door.
 He or she may give you recommendations on simple repairs you can do with sanding and painting.
 If the door is damaged or should be replaced, the tech can direct you to the extensive options of beautiful and durable garage doors offered by Joe Wilde Company.